-Explanatory Statement: Remuneration Tribunal (Members of Parliament) Determination 2019
+Explanatory Statement: Remuneration Tribunal (Members of Parliament) Determination 2020

-- 1. The determination is made under the Parliamentary Business Resources Act 2017 (the PBR Act), which gives the Tribunal power to make determinations in relation to various matters for members, and former members, of the Parliament at least once each year in sections 45 and 46. - 2.
+- 1. The determination is made under the Parliamentary Business Resources Act 2017 (the PBR Act).
+Sections 45 and 46 of the PBR Act require the Tribunal to make determinations in relation to various matters for members, and former members, of the Parliament at least once each year. - 2.
 The Tribunal must determine the remuneration to be paid to members, the rates of travel allowances for domestic travel, and the allowances and expenses to be paid to former members.
 The Tribunal must publish its reasons for making a determination. - 3.
 The Tribunal also has functions under section 35 of the PBR Act relating to travel expenses, travel and motor vehicle allowances and other public resources.
 The Tribunal must inquire annually into travel expenses and travel allowances for domestic travel (except rates of travel allowances for domestic travel which it determines), and may be asked by the Special Minister of State to inquire into other matters.
 Regulations must be made or amended in accordance with the Tribunal's recommendations.